MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-self-service-signup-for-power-bi.md

 ## Look up your license type

-Confirm your new license.
+At any time, you can look up your account type in your Account manager.
 Open your Account manager by selecting the circle from the upper right corner.

 :::image type="content" source="media/service-self-service-signup-for-power-bi/power-bi-account-manager.png" alt-text="Screenshot of your Power BI Account manager with your icon and license type outlined in red.":::